ruifm/gitlinker.nvim/README.md

   command = {
     -- to copy link to clipboard, use: 'GitLink'
     -- to open link in browser, use bang: 'GitLink!'
-    -- to use blame router, use: 'GitLink blame'
-    -- to use browse router, use: 'GitLink browse' (which is the default router) name = "GitLink",
+    -- to use blame router, use: 'GitLink blame' and 'GitLink! blame' name = "GitLink",
     desc = "Generate git permanent link",
   },